The Magic Trick

 The convenient emergence of monkeypox was a great way to cover up the fact that the same symptoms associated with smallpox still existed.
 It also offered the ability to cover-up the deadly vaccine injuries as well.

-However, monkeypox was not the only new disease which popped up with the exact same smallpox symptoms.
+However, monkeypox was not the only new disease that popped up with the exact same smallpox symptoms.
 According to Dr. Viera Scheibner (PhD), a retired scientist and author, there were other similar diseases used as a scapegoat for the dangerous and ineffective vaccine:

 Belief not science is behind flu jab promotion, new report says